jahnaviBobba/MINI/README.md

 # MINI
-This Project is used to avoid the repeated(duplicate) projects in the department of college.
+# This Project is used to avoid repeated(duplicate) projects in the department of the college.